Brian Clough: Derby County

 Derby County had been rooted in the Second Division for a decade before Clough's arrival, and had been outside the top flight for a further five years, their only major trophy being the FA Cup in 1946.

 In Clough's first season, the club finished one place lower than in the previous season, but he had started to lay the foundations for his future success by signing several new players, among them Roy McFarland, John O'Hare, John McGovern, Alan Hinton and Les Green.
 Of the inherited squad, 11 players departed and only four were retained: Kevin Hector, Alan Durban, Ron Webster and Colin Boulton.
 Clough also sacked the club secretary, the groundsman and the chief scout, along with two tea ladies he caught laughing after a Derby defeat.
-With the additional signings of Dave Mackay and Willie Carlin in 1968, Clough and Taylor's management led Derby to become champions of the Second Division, establishing the club record of 22 matches without defeat on the way.
+With the additional signings of Dave Mackay and Willie Carlin in 1968–69, Clough and Taylor's management led Derby to become champions of the Second Division, establishing the club record of 22 matches without defeat on the way and the team was promoted to the First Division for the 1969–70 season.

 Clough was universally seen as a hard but fair manager, who insisted on clean play from his players and brooked no stupid questions from the press.
-He insisted on being called "Mr Clough" and earned great respect from his peers for his ability to turn a game to his and his team's advantage.
+He insisted on being called "Boss" and earned great respect from his peers for his ability to turn a game to his and his team's advantage.
 Derby's first season back in the First Division saw them finish fourth, their best league finish for over twenty years, but, due to financial irregularities, the club was banned from Europe the following season and fined £10,000.

 In 1970–71, the club finished ninth.
 In February 1971, Clough bolstered his squad by signing Colin Todd for a British record £175,000 on the same day Clough had denied that Derby were about to buy Todd.
 In the 1971–72 season, after tussling with Liverpool, Leeds United and Manchester City for the title, Derby finally topped the league table by one point after playing their final match, a 1–0 win over Liverpool.
-Manchester City did temporarily top the league after playing their last match, but had no chance of winning the title due to outstanding fixtures between the clubs directly below them.
+Manchester City did temporarily top the league after playing their last match, but had a slim chance of winning the title due to outstanding fixtures between the clubs directly below them.
+Peter Taylor took the players on holiday to Majorca as the clubs beneath them played their final matches.
+Clough was not with the squad, instead holidaying in the Isles of Scilly with his family and elderly parents.
 Both Liverpool and Leeds United had a chance to overtake Derby by winning their final matches (played a week later due to fixture congestion) but Leeds lost to Wolves and Liverpool drew at Arsenal, meaning Derby were league champions for the first time in their 88-year history.
-Peter Taylor took the players on holiday to Majorca.
-Clough was not with the squad at the time, instead holidaying in the Isles of Scilly with his family and elderly parents when he received the news.
+The team and management were on holiday when receiving the news they were champions.